How we measure reliability.

 Our forecast vs the agency's the moat

-On each route detail page we publish our arrival predictions head-to-head against WMATA's own TripUpdates feed, both scored against the same ground-truth arrivals we derive.
+On each bus route detail page we publish our arrival predictions head-to-head against WMATA's own TripUpdates feed, both scored against the same ground-truth arrivals we derive.
 We hold ourselves to the same bar we hold the agency.
 Where we're more accurate, we say so; where we're not yet, the number shows it.
+For rail we currently score the agency's own predictions against our ground truth; we don't publish a competing rail forecast we can't yet beat.

 Where the data comes from

-Independent · derived from GTFS-Realtime · not affiliated with WMATA.
+Independent · derived from GTFS-Realtime & GBFS · not affiliated with WMATA or Capital Bikeshare.